Network Bandwidth Monitoring

 This sensor connects to an SNMP agent of a remote or local computer or another managed network device (switch, router, etc.) and gathers the values of inbound and outbound traffic via the SNMP protocol.
 There are a lot of network devices that support the SNMP protocol.
 These may include: servers and workstations working under any operating system, managed switches, routers, printers, web cameras, access points, etc. The SNMP protocol's advantage is its platform independence.
 To use the SNMP sensor, the SNMP agent must be available on a remote device.
 Also, you need to know its “Community” string.
 The SNMP protocol usually operates via the UDP port 161.
 That is why this port must be opened in your firewall.

 The SNMP service is an SNMP agent available on Windows workstations.
 It provides the access to the traffic information and is not installed by default.
-To install the SNMP service on a Windows computer, you need to follow the instructions described here:
+To install the SNMP service on a Windows computer, you need to follow the instructions described in the Installing and Configuring SNMP in Windows topic.
+The security SNMP settings are described in the same topic.

 To configure the SNMP sensor parameters, you need to provide the host IP address or name, and its Community string.
 Usually, if the community has not been changed, the standard string is "public".